 On the other hand, Micro SDHC cards are memory cards that have a storage capacity of up to 32 GB.
 SDHC means Secure Digital High Capacity.
-Micro SD Cards that are SDHC are commonly used on smartphones, tablets, and some handheld consoles.
-In terms of compatibility, SDHC cards are more compatible with most smartphones and tablets compared to SDHC cards.
+Micro SD Cards that are SDHC are commonly used on smartphones, tablets, wyze cam, nintendo 3DS, stealth cams.
+In terms of compatibility, SDHC cards are more compatible with most smartphones and tablets compared to SDXC cards.
 These cards are also capable of 4k videos but not all SDHC cards can.

 Here are some SDHC memory cards that you can get on the market.

 SanDisk Extreme Pro also offers SDHC capacity cards.
 It also packs great performance for a decent price.
 The card has a write speed of up to 90 MB per second and rated at V30.
 It is capable of 4k video recordings and sequential burst photos.
 In terms of transfer speed, the card features a 95 MB per second read speed which is ideal for large file transfers.
 Being an SDHC the card is compatible with smartphones, cameras, and most devices that use a micro SD Card.
 It is waterproof, magnetic proof, and shockproof.
 You can get the 32 GB storage option of the SanDisk Extreme Pro for around $16 and comes with a 10-year warranty.

 Find the comparison of 2 popular Sandisk SD cards: Sandisk Extreme vs Extreme Pro: What’s the Best Memory Card?